MetaMask/keyring-api/README.md

 > This TypeScript module is maintained in the style of the MetaMask team.

-This TypeScript module simplifies the integration of snaps with MetaMask using the Keyring API.
+This TypeScript module simplifies the integration of Snaps with MetaMask using the Keyring API.

 Features: